When was coffee discovered?

 What is the difference between single origin and coffee blends?

 Single origin coffees come from the same region, cooperative, or farm.
 Blends are combinations of single origins blended together for a fantastic flavor.

 How does Fonté choose the coffee it roasts?

 Our Master Roaster, Steve Smith, selects each lot of beans that are featured as single origin coffees or used in blends.
 He brings multiple decades of coffee tasting experience to the task, and works hand in hand with a well-established selection of producers and importers to see that the world’s finest coffees arrive at the Fonte roasting plant.

 How will I know if my coffee has expired?

-Every bag of our coffee has the roast date printed on the front of the label.
+Every bag of our coffee has the roast date printed on the the label.
 We recommend that you use your coffee within two weeks of purchase to ensure the coffee tastes its best.

 What is the difference between dry and wet processed beans?